 This working model creates a unique employee experience that merits focus, attention, and care.
 Track employee satisfaction to learn about this experience.

 People who work for a ministry do so because they feel called.
 This calling gives them the grace to work through the many challenges that come with being a church employee.

-However, church leaders are responsible for ensuring that employees are supported, have the resources needed to do their job and that they are compensated appropriately.
+However, church leaders are responsible for ensuring that employees are supported, have the resources needed to do their jobs and that they are compensated appropriately.

 It is also important for church leaders to have a good understanding of the employee experience.
-I used to tell employees that “I can’t fix it if I don’t know its broke”.
+I used to tell employees that “I can’t fix it if I don’t know it’s broken.”

-Meaning, unless challenges and issues are brought to the attention of leadership it is difficult to improve things for the employees.
+Meaning, that unless challenges and issues are brought to the attention of leadership, it is difficult to improve things for the employees.

 Having engaged employees is critical to accomplishing church goals and ultimately achieving the mission.